Ayutthaya Kingdom: Military

 Ayutthaya's military was the origin of the Royal Thai Army.
 The army was organized into a small standing army of a few thousand, which defended the capital and the palace, and a much larger conscript-based wartime army.
 Conscription was based on the phrai system (including phrai luang and phrai som), which required local chiefs to supply their predetermined quota of men from their jurisdiction on the basis of population in times of war.
 This basic system of military organization was largely unchanged down to the early Rattanakosin period.

 The main weaponry of the infantry largely consisted of swords, spears and bow and arrows.
 The infantry units were supported by cavalry and elephantry corps.

 Territory

 According to a French source, Ayutthaya in the 18th century included these principal cities: Martaban, Ligor or Nakhon Sri Thammarat, Tenasserim, Junk Ceylon or Phuket Island, Singora or Songkhla.
 Her tributaries were Patani, Pahang, Perak, Kedah and Malacca.

-Particularly in the South, Ayutthaya's claims were often discredited or underplayed by the Malay sultanates, resulting in some number of military expeditions starting in the 17th and 18th centuries to subjugate querulous sultanates, most infamously with King Narai's military expedition to the Sultanate of Singora in 1680.
+Particularly in the South, Ayutthaya's claims were often discredited or underplayed by the Malay sultanates, resulting in a number of military expeditions starting in the 17th and 18th centuries to subjugate querulous sultanates.
+These included King Narai's military expedition to the Sultanate of Singora in 1680.